tomzaragoza/songza-prototype/README.md

 # Songza Curator Prototype

-The idea of this prototype is to demonstrate how Songza could make use of the data of Curators.
-It shows a list of curators, and on a profile page for the curators, it shows similar curators.
+The idea of this prototype is to demonstrate how Songza could make use Curator data.
+It shows a page of curators, and on a profile page for the curators, it shows similar curators.

 Requirements